Why is My Monstera Transparent?

-The most likely reason that your Monstera leaves have become transparent is edema.
-There are a few other causes, but if you’ve recently watered your plant, that’s probs what it is.
+There are a few other causes, but if you’ve recently watered your plant, that’s what it is.

-The good news is that it’s usually nothing to worry about.
 The bad news is that there are a few other reasons that your Monstera leaves might be transparent that need addressing asap.

-So, here we are, eight causes of transparent Monstera leaves:
+Potential causes of transparent Monstera leaves:

 1. Oedema